-- The name of your partnership.
-If you have not done so already, perhaps one of the first things that you and your partners need to sit down and agree on is the name of the partnership.
-Many partnerships often take the names of their partners, like "Anderson, Young & Franks."
-However, you can also choose the option of making a fictitious business name, such as "Anderson Pipes and Plumbing," as long as you register the name.
-However, if you do decide to use a fictitious business name, you must make sure that the name is available for use and has not already been taken.
+1. The name of your partnership: If you have not done so already, perhaps one of the first things that you and your partners need to sit down and agree on is the name of the partnership.
+Many partnerships often take the names of their partners, however you can also choose the option of making a fictitious business name.
+If you decide to use a fictitious business name you must make sure that the name is available for use and has not already been taken.

-- How the profits, losses and draws will be allocated.
-Your ownership agreement should set out how the profits and losses will be allocated.
-One of the most popular methods for allocated profits and losses is to go by ownership percentage.
+3. How the profits, losses and draws will be allocated: Your ownership agreement should set out how the profits and losses will be allocated.
 Another question that should be answered is whether every partner will be able to take a regular "draw," a withdrawal from his or her allocated profits, each year, or whether the partners can take their entire allocated profits.
-If you and your partners have different financial needs, there may be disagreements over this part of the agreement.

-- The authority of the partners.
-Without an agreement that is contrary, any decision of a partner can be binding on the entire partnership, even without getting the other partners to agree.
-If you want to make sure that no one partner can indebt the entire partnership without the agreement of all the other partners, you need to be sure to include this in your partnership agreement.
+4. The authority of the partners: Without an agreement that is contrary, any decision of a partner can be binding on the entire partnership, even without getting the other partners to agree.
+If you want to make sure that no one partner can incur debt the for entire partnership without the agreement of all the other partners, you need to be sure to include this in your partnership agreement.

-- Business decision making powers.
-Like the power to make decisions about debt, it is important that you decide amongst all the partners how important business decisions will be handled.
-If you do not want one partner to be able to make important business decisions without consent, then you need to make sure to spell out the business making powers of each partner.
+5. Business decision-making powers: If you do not want one partner to be able to make important business decisions without consent, then you need to make sure to spell out the business making powers of each partner.
 One popular method is to require a unanimous vote of all the partners for all important business decisions, but still allowing individual partners to make minor business decisions without a formal vote.
 However, if you decide to take such an approach, you need to be sure to spell out what constitutes an "important" business decision and what constitutes "minor" business decisions.

-- Managing.
-Although it is probably not a great idea to spell out every detail of management in a partnership agreement (meaning you do not have to dictate who will be making the weekly employee schedules), it would probably be a good idea to assign important management duties, such as who will be keeping the books for the business.
+6. Managing: Although it is probably not a great idea to spell out every detail of management in a partnership agreement it would probably be a good idea to assign important management duties such as who will be keeping the books for the business.

-- How to bring in new partners.
-There may come a time in your business when you want to bring in new partners.
+7. How to bring in new partners: There may come a time in your business when you want to bring in new partners.
 If you can agree on this process at the outset, it will probably be much easier when the time rolls around.

-- How to deal with the withdrawal or death of a partner.
-Many partnerships have fallen apart when on partner decides to leave, becomes disabled or dies.
+8. How to deal with the withdrawal or death of a partner: Many partnerships have fallen apart when on partner decides to leave, becomes disabled or dies.
 You should be sure to have a buyout agreement included in your partnership agreement that deals with such situations.

-- How to resolve disputes.
-As it often happens, there will probably be disputes between the partners in your business.
-However, if you spell out how you will deal with deadlocked disputes at the outset, you can save a lot of money in the future.
+9. How to resolve disputes: If you spell out how you will deal with deadlocked disputes at the outset, you can save a lot of money in the future.
 For example, instead of allowing the partners to go to court, you could require that arbitration or mediation is used first.